 - Jupyter: Provide notebook support like Jupyter integrated with VSCode.

 - WSL: Allows you to open folders or edit files in the Windows Subsystem for Linux (WSL).

 - Live Server: Launch a local development server with a live reload feature for static and dynamic pages.

 I’ve got to end this list here, although there are tons of other extensions that can enhance your work while working with VSCode.

 You can simply hunt them down in the marketplace, or if you are having difficulty, we are always available for you.
 Just tell us your queries in the comment section.

-I hope you find this article useful, and if you are afraid of using VSCode as Microsoft is backing it (it is well-known for catching users telemetry data), then you can use its alternatives like VSCode Codium, Sublime, Atom, etc.
+I hope you find this article useful, and if you are afraid of using VSCode as Microsoft is backing it (it is well-known for catching users telemetry data), then you can use its alternatives like VSCode Codium, Sublime, Geany, etc.

 If you have any questions or queries related to this article, then feel free to tell us in the comment section.